Liouville quantum gravity as a mating of trees: Introduction

 Taking $\alpha \leq Q$ corresponds to taking $W \geq \tfrac{\gamma^2}{2}$, which thus corresponds to a thick wedge.
 If we extend the formula relating $W$ to $\alpha$ beyond this range, we find that taking $\alpha \in (Q,Q+\tfrac{\gamma}{2})$ formally corresponds to taking $W \in (0,\tfrac{\gamma^2}{2})$, which thus corresponds to a thin wedge.

-For the reader who has read \cite{she2010zipper}, we briefly mention a few of the special wedge types discussed there: \begin{enumerate} \item Wedge obtained by zooming in at a boundary-measure-typical point: $\alpha = \gamma$, $W=2$. \item Wedge obtained by zooming in near the origin of a capacity invariant $\SLE_{\kappa}$ quantum zipper: $\alpha = -2/\gamma$, $W=4 + \gamma^2$. \item Wedge obtained by zooming in near the origin of a quantum-length invariant $\SLE_\kappa$ quantum zipper: $\alpha = -2/\gamma + \gamma$, $W= 4$. \end{enumerate}
+For the reader who has read \cite{she2010zipper}, we briefly mention a few of the special wedge types discussed there: \begin{enumerate} \item Wedge obtained by zooming in at a boundary-measure-typical point: $\alpha = \gamma$, $W=2$.
+(See Lemma~\ref{lem::weighted_quantum_surface_boundary} for a calculation of this type; recall that the Green's function for the GFF with free boundary conditions behaves like $-2\log|z-w|$ for $z$ in the boundary). \item Wedge obtained by zooming in near the origin of a capacity invariant $\SLE_{\kappa}$ quantum zipper: $\alpha = -2/\gamma$, $W=4 + \gamma^2$. \item Wedge obtained by zooming in near the origin of a quantum-length invariant $\SLE_\kappa$ quantum zipper: $\alpha = -2/\gamma + \gamma$, $W=4$. ($W=4$ arises as the weight is additive under the welding operation and the interface between two independent $W=2$ quantum wedges is an $\SLE_\kappa$.) \end{enumerate}

 We will indicate a quantum wedge $\CW$ parameterized by $D$ and described by a distribution $h$ with the notation $(D,h)$.
-If we also wish to emphasize the distinguished origin (say $z_1$) and~$\infty$ (say $z_2$) we will denote the wedge by $(D,h,z_1,z_2)$.
+If we also wish to emphasize the distinguished origin (call it $z_1$) and~$\infty$ point (call it $z_2$) we will denote the wedge by $(D,h,z_1,z_2)$.

+We remark that the weight $W$ of a quantum wedge has a geometric meaning in that $\pi/(\gamma \chi) W$ (where $\chi = 2/\gamma - \gamma/2$ is the constant from imaginary geometry \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4}) gives the angle gap between GFF flow lines (of $e^{i h/\chi}$) necessary to cut a wedge with weight $W' > W$ to get a wedge of weight $W$.
+Indeed, this will follow from Theorem~\ref{thm::welding}.
+Using weight rather than angle is often more convenient because it is more directly related to the $\rho$-values associated with the GFF flow lines.